- What are ‘good’ fats and oils?

 So, How much carbohydrates you should consume before cycling?
-This all depends on the duration and intensity of training and races, and what your training goals are for that particular session i.e. performance vs adaptation.
-Eating low-fibre and low-fat foods can help to reduce the risk of gastrointestinal upset.
+This all depends on the duration and intensity of training and what your training goals are for that particular session i.e. performance vs adaptation.
+How to fuel a cycling race is something you should practice in training.
+Eating low-fibre and low-fat foods can help with weight loss and reduce the risk of gastrointestinal upset.

-On race day, it is better to eat the final pre-event meal 3-4 hours before the start, but you may want to include a snack or drink within 45 minutes of the start to ensure blood sugar levels are primed for the start.
+On race day, it is better to eat the final pre-event meal 2-4 hours before the start, but you may want to include familiar cycling snacks i.e. carb gel or drinks within 45 minutes of the start to ensure blood sugar levels are primed for the start.
 The chosen foods must be rich in carbohydrates and low in fat and fibre to assist in digestion and prevents stomach issues.

 What to eat and drink while cycling?

 Cyclists as well as other endurance athletes should aim to start the events well hydrated.
 Water is the best fluid for short sessions and other low-intensive activities.
 Energy drinks also help to boost your riding power and keep your body’s glucose level up.
 It is important to keep your body hydrated while cycling.
 There are many cycling energy drinks to choose from such as High5, SiS, Torq, Maurten etc, which are easy to digest and have simple carbohydrates to enhance cycling performance.

 However, for high-intensity activities and other long events, sports drinks and electrolyte drinks help to replace carbohydrates and electrolytes more effectively and efficiently.
 They help to boost your cycling performance as well.